nccgroup/kube-auto-analyzer/README.md

 ## TODO

- - Complete kubelet check reporting for the text report
  - Add check for service account tokens being cluster admin
- - Add check for kubelet API being available unauthenticated (can we just do that from the command line switches..)
+ - Add check on the insecure port being available internally or externally.
  - Add check on authorization modes explicitly
- - Add a JSON reporting option for inclusion in automated processes.
  - Getting to the point where it would be worth some re-factoring to reduce duplication.  specifically abstract common routines like container creation, consistency in variable useetc.
+ - Re-implement text reporting.
+We have the HTML report for humans, so realistically it might be better to do the other report as something like JSON, which could be used elsewhere.